 Find a reviewer

 Ideally, the reviewer is someone who is familiar with the area of code you are touching.
-If you have doubts, look at the git blame for the file to see who else has been editing it.
+Look at the git blame for the file to see who else has been editing it.
 If unsuccessful, another option is to click on the ‘Suggested Reviewers’ button to add one of the listed Skia contacts.
 They should be able to add appropriate reviewers for your change.
 The button is located here:

 Uploading changes for review